rdefa001/Dad-Jokes-Nuxt.js-App/README.md

 Simple dad joke application using a 3rd party API

-Thing I worked on this project:
+Things I worked on this project:

 - Page Routing using
 - Vue Components